awitkowski0/thematic-api/README.md

 I advice using `ModifierLayer` and setting its animation. (this is null-tolerant) `ModifierLayer` is an `AnimationContainer` but with modifiers and fade-in/out.

-To play a keyframe animation from `emotecraft` or `geckolib` json, `dev.kosmx.playerAnim.core.data.gson.AnimationJson` will help you load it.
+To play a keyframe animation from `emotecraft` or `geckolib` json, `gson.data.core.com.funalex.themAnim.AnimationJson` will help you load it.
 `new KeyframeAnimationPlayer(animation)` will play it for you.

 To modify/tweak animations, look into `dev.kosmx.playerAnim.api.layered` package, you might implement your own `IAnimation` or extend/modify an existing class.